SQream/sqream_docs/reference/sql/sql_statements/dml_commands/copy_to.rst

 COPY TO
 *******

-``COPY ...
-TO`` is a statement that can be used to export data from a BLUE cluster table or query to your cloud storage.
+The ``COPY TO`` statement can be used to export data from your BLUE cluster by exporting tables or query results to your cloud storage.

 .. note:: To copy data from a file to a table, see :ref:`COPY FROM<copy_from>`.